Aaron-RSingh/whack-a-coder-javascript-mod/README.md

 3. ```cd whack-a-coder-javascript-project```
 4. ```bundle install```

-Now we run the Backend rails server in a serperate tab by the following
+Now we run the Backend rails server in a seperate tab by the following
 1. ```<cmd + t>```
 2. ```cd BackEnd```
 3. ```cd whack-a-coder-api```